smarg5/Tempus/README.md

 # MH App
-A website to help people manage their anxiety.
+A website to help people effectively manage their mental health (not a solution, just a resource :)).

 ## Pages
 * Index: /